 Taste the Sauce at the End: If you want a bit more brightness, you can add a few extra drops of vinegar right before serving.

-Store Leftovers Properly: I keep any leftover chops in an airtight container in the fridge for up to 3 days and reheat them gently in a skillet over low heat to keep them tender.
+I keep any leftover chops in an airtight container in the fridge for up to 3 days and reheat them gently in a skillet over low heat to keep them tender.

-🥩Try These Chops Recipes Next!
+Try These Lamb Recipes Next!

 Recipe